Bussell Island Swim

 Participants are required to be in the start area of the race 20 minutes before the communicated start time.
 A brief swim course review and other relevant information will be given at this time.

 All races will begin at the outside of the permanent floating yellow buoys by the park beach.
-Swimmers will have one hand on theater floating buoy at race start.
+Swimmers will have one hand on the floating buoy at race start.

-The start of each wave will be signaled by the blow of a whistle or blast of a horn.
+The start of each wave will be signaled by the blast of a horn.

 Swim Route